Dipole Anisotropy in Gravitational Wave Source Distribution: Introduction

 In this paper, we determine the dipole anisotropy in the extracted black hole mass distribution arising due to our local motion.
 We also use LIGO/Virgo data \cite{GWOSC} to explore the dipole anisotropy in the distribution of BBH mergers.
 Such an analysis requires the distribution of number counts per unit mass, which we extract directly from data.
 We assume a functional form for the distribution law for the total mass of BBH and fit the parameters of the distribution using the data.
 We determine the expected dipole anisotropy in this mass distribution of BBH caused by our local motion.
 We also determine the dipole anisotropy in mass intensity and mass per source.
 Next, we extract sky locations of sources from available posterior distributions of BBH merger events and test the anisotropy in distribution of sources with respect to the CMB direction.

 The manuscript is structured as follows.
-In Sec.
-(II), we outline the effect of local motion on the observed GW source mass distribution, assuming the power law distribution.
-We present a generalized mass distribution in Sec.
-(III) and obtain the fit parameters from the GW data for the various cuts on BBH total mass.
+In Sec. \ref{sec_2}, we outline the effect of local motion on the observed GW source mass distribution, assuming the power law distribution.
+We present a generalized mass distribution in Sec. \ref{sec_3} and obtain the fit parameters from the GW data for the various cuts on BBH total mass.
 We also determine the expected dipole anisotropy in GW sources.
-In Sec.
-(IV), we investigate the anisotropy in observed BBH event and then we conclude our result in Sec.
-(V).
+In Sec. \ref{sec_4}, we investigate the anisotropy in observed BBH event and then we conclude our results in Sec. \ref{sec_5}.

-\section{THE EFFECT OF LOCAL MOTION ON GW SOURCE DISTRIBUTION}
+\section{The Effect Of Local Motion on GW Source Distribution}

 We start with the assumption that the GW sources are distributed isotropically in the cosmic frame of rest.
 Our local motion with respect to this frame will introduce two effects, namely, Doppler boosting and wave aberration.
 The combined effect is expected to change the observed source count and mass intensity (mass weighted number counts) of GW sources in the sky as a function of the sky position.